ps915/Chorus-RF-Laptimer-PCB/README.md

 3. add to cart
 4. order

-Details Tutorial how to order from seeedstudio [here](https://blog.seidel-philipp.de/do-it-yourself-pagoda-fpv-antenna-for-less-than-2/)
+Detaild Tutorial how to order from seeedstudio [here](https://blog.seidel-philipp.de/do-it-yourself-pagoda-fpv-antenna-for-less-than-2/)